-stops (50 CFR 622.388(c)(1)).
+Gulf Preferred Alternative 3 would remove the restriction on retaining the recreational bag limit of Spanish mackerel on a vessel with a federal pelagic commercial permit for Spanish mackerel when the fishing season is closed.
+Although the permit restriction described in Alternative 1 would prevent commercial fishermen from using their vessels recreationally to harvest Spanish mackerel when the commercial season is closed, given current management of Spanish mackerel, the restriction does not apply in practice in the Gulf.
+Spanish mackerel in the Gulf are currently managed under a stock ACL, meaning that sector allocations are not used to divide the stock ACL between fishing sectors (e.g., recreational and commercial) (50 CFR 622.388(c)(3)).
+When the stock ACL is met or projected to be met, all fishing (recreational and commercial) stops (50 CFR 622.388(c)(1)).
 This effectively makes the regulations in Alternative 1 inapplicable to Gulf Spanish mackerel, since it would not currently be possible to fish as a participant in one sector while the other sector is closed.
-However, removing the current permit restriction as described in Alternative 3 would bring the regulations for the harvest of Spanish mackerel in line with those of other species managed by the Gulf Council.
-If, in the future, the Councils determine that sector allocations are necessary for the management of Gulf Spanish mackerel, then, if Alternative 3 is selected as preferred, the Councils would not need to take further action to remove the permit restriction as described in Alternative 1.
-Alternative 3 removes the permit restriction described in Alternative 1 now, thereby ensuring uniform management of king and Spanish mackerel should the latter be managed under separate sector allocations in the future.
+However, removing the current permit restriction as described in Gulf Preferred Alternative 3 would bring the regulations for the harvest of Spanish mackerel in line with those of other species managed by the Councils.
+If, in the future, the Councils determine that sector allocations are necessary for the management of Gulf Spanish mackerel, then, if Gulf Preferred Alternative 3 is selected as preferred, the Councils would not need to take further action to remove the permit restriction as described in Alternative 1.
+Spanish mackerel in the South Atlantic are managed using sector allocations, meaning that Gulf Preferred Alternative 3 would affect Atlantic group Spanish mackerel in a manner consistent with how Gulf Preferred Alternative 2 would affect management of both migratory groups of king mackerel.

 Federal pelagic commercial permits for Spanish mackerel are currently open access, meaning that anyone can apply for a permit.
-Since Gulf Spanish mackerel are managed under a stock ACL, no change in fishing behavior or effort is currently expected as a result of selecting Alternative 3 as preferred.
+Since Gulf Spanish mackerel are managed under a stock ACL, no change in fishing behavior or effort is currently expected as a result of selecting Gulf Preferred Alternative 3 as preferred.
 The stock ACL for Gulf group Spanish mackerel has not been exceeded in the last 15 years (an exception was in the 2013-2014 fishing season; however, the stock ACL for the following fishing year was increased by 246% in the following fishing year as a result of the SEDAR 28 (2013) stock assessment report, and a closure of the fishery was not implemented).
 Table 2.1.2 characterizes the recent history of Gulf group Spanish mackerel landings.